Iranian Kurdistan: Islamic Revolution and the Kurds

-Kurdish political organizations were enthusiastic supporters of the revolution against the Shah, which brought Ayatollah Khomeini to power in February 1979.
+Kurdish political organizations were enthusiastic supporters of the revolution against Mohammad Reza Shah, which brought Ayatollah Khomeini to power in February 1979.
 The Shah had shown himself to be no friend of Kurdish aspirations for greater autonomy and a loosening of Tehran's control over their affairs.

 The Kurds, with their different language and traditions and their cross-border alliances, were seen as vulnerable to exploitation by foreign powers who wished to destabilize the young republic.

 The crisis deepened after Kurds were denied seats in the "Assembly of Experts" gathering in 1979, which were responsible for writing the new constitution.
 Ayatollah Khomeini prevented Dr. Ghassemlou, the elected representative of the region, from participating in the assembly of experts' first meeting.

 The wave of nationalism engulfed eastern Kurdistan after the fall of the Pahlavi dynasty in line with a series of anti-revolutionary revolts across the country.
 In early 1979 armed conflict broke out between armed Kurdish factions and the Iranian revolutionary government's security forces.
 The Kurdish forces included primarily the Democratic Party of Iranian Kurdistan (KDPI) and the leftist Komalah (Revolutionary Organization of Kurdish Toilers).

 In a speech in December 1979, Ayatollah Khomeini called the concept of ethnic minorities contrary to Islamic doctrines.
 He also accused those "who do not wish Muslim countries to be united" in creating the issue of nationalism among minorities.
 His views were shared by many in the clerical leadership.